mamolinux/sucharu/README.md

 [Himadri Sekhar Basu](https://github.com/hsbasu) is the author and current maintainer.

 ## Donations
 I am a freelance programmer.
-So, If you like this app and would like to offer me a coffee ( &#9749; ) to motivate me further, you can do so via:
+So, If you like these themes and would like to offer me a coffee ( &#9749; ) to motivate me further, you can do so via:

 [![](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/hsbasu/donate)
 [![](https://www.paypalobjects.com/webstatic/i/logo/rebrand/ppcom.svg)](https://paypal.me/hsbasu)